 The single most fundamental existential issue for all living things is survival.
 Since an individual shares the world with others, there are two opposing strategies for gaining the resources available: cooperation and competition.
 To that end, Lost Planet 2 is a machine that simulates the age-old dichotomy of these strategies, where teams of individuals come together so they can better survive, letting players explore both concepts inside its virtual world, safe from its real repercussions.

 To put you on familiar ground, LP2 starts with your team crossing snow-covered tundra in search of thermal energy.
-The original Lost Planet: Extreme Condition was a cross between Phantasy Star Online and Star Wars: Battlefront, offering RPG-lite elements and flexible class-based multiplayer in a frozen white landscape.
-It married the modern shooter combat model’s trinity of gun, grenades, and melee to the third person shooter construct Shinji Mikami developed for Resident Evil 4.
+Structurally, the original Lost Planet: Extreme Condition was a combination of Phantasy Star Online (via Monster Hunter) and Star Wars: Battlefront, offering RPG-lite elements and flexible class-based multiplayer in a frozen white landscape.
+Its gameplay married the modern shooter combat model’s trinity of gun, grenades, and melee to the third person shooter construct Shinji Mikami developed for Resident Evil 4.
 The projectile based gameplay and tight animation profiles means the action works in a series of straight angles that can be outmaneuvered and missiles that can be destroyed midair.
 This physical design was applied to grenades as well, letting players set up their own targeted detonations.
 It’s a very complete implementation of ideas.

 For the game’s meta layer, the player’s avatar is essentially a moving peg that gets stuck onto each game mode depending on what they want to play.
 That avatar then gets dropped into a game, whether it’s a campaign mission or multiplayer match, with other characters based on the faction you’ve selected.
 As you’re always running with a squad, there is an immediate sense of in-group camaraderie separate from even the deep and wide ranging set of functional benefits, regardless of whether they’re AI or player controlled.